ribeirocn/comparison-circuit-over-fq/README.md

 + `print_debug_info`: type `y` or `n` to show/hide more details on computation.
 More details on these parameters can be found in Section 5 of the paper.

-The following line performs 10 tests of our bivariate comparison circuit comparing vectors of length 3 over the finite field of order 49.
+The following lines compares the execution of a PSM test with a univariate 1, when comparing two numbers of 15 bits over a ring of order 65336, with length l.
+Notice that we are only comparing two numbers which is not the best scenario for the univariate scheme.

-    ./comparison_circuit B 7 2 300 90 3 10 y
+    ./comparison_circuit P 65537 1 65536 730 1 10 y
+    ./comparison_circuit U 65537 1 65536 730 1 1 y

-### Sorting
+### String Comparison
-The sorting algorithm can be executed by the following line
+String comparasion is different in the sense that two strings are naturally divided in digits of character size Strings may be packing in two different ways.
+One more compact and one more efficient.
+The UniSlot is more compact and the MultiSlot is more efficient

-    ./sorting_circuit p d m q l N runs print_debug_info
+    ./psm_circuit S p d m q l N runs print_debug_info

 where the most arguments are analogous to the comparison circuit above.
 The additional argument is
-+ `N`: the number of values to be sorted (see Section 4.1 of the paper).

-By default, the sorting algorithm uses the univariate circuit.

-### Minimum of an array
-To test the minimum function, run this command

-    ./min_max_circuit p d m q l N T runs print_debug_info

-where
-+ `N`: the number of values in the input array.
++ `N`: the number of strings comprising the set to search.
-+ `T`: the number of tournament stages (see Section 4.2 of the paper).

-Other arguments have the same meaning as above.
-The univariate circuit is used here by default.
+The size of the string to compared is defined by d*l.
+The UniSlot vs MultiSlot is defined by parameters l and d.
+When l=1 then d>1 and is the UniSlot packing, when d=1 the l>1 and it is the Multislot packing.

+Two running exemples are
+    ./psm_circuit S 257 1 31523 480 16 90 1 y
+    ./psm_circuit S 257 16 31523 480 1 1000 1 y